simon-nunez-aschenbrenner/bloom-mcu/README.md

 We aimed to design an easy to use but still flexible and scalable irrigation system while learning about technologies and processes that were new to us.
 Over the course of 17 weeks we defined goals through technology research and customer analysis, developed a system architecture, build functioning hard- and software prototypes and designed UX, UI and CI.

-Please refer to our (german) [presentation](/doc/bloom_presentation.pdf) for an overview of the project or just keep on reading.
+Please refer to our (german) [presentation](/misc/presentation.pdf) for an overview of the project or just keep on reading.

->This repository only contains source code and documentation regarding my own work, which centered around microprocessor programming.
+>This repository only contains source code and documentation regarding my own work, which centered around microprocessor programming and UI/UX design.
 The complete repository is private at the time of writing, but may be found [here](https://github.com/Alfonsomckenzy/Bloom) eventually.

 ------------------------